Only this pageAll pages

 To ensure ease of use, we've structured this guide with dedicated sections for each dashboard type and various user roles based on permissions.
 Consult the relevant table of contents to find the information that aligns with your needs and interests.

-Administrators can use this dashboard to create user groups (branches) and individual branch accounts.
+• Administrators can use this dashboard to create user groups (branches) and individual branch accounts.

-They can grant access to specific parts of PAVE to different business units within their organization.
+• They can grant access to specific parts of PAVE to different business units within their organization.

-You can track inspection sessions and retrieve condition reports.
+• You can track inspection sessions and retrieve condition reports.

-Each account created in the Enterprise Dashboard has its branch dashboard.
+• Each account created in the Enterprise Dashboard has its branch dashboard.

-Unlimited users can be added to each branch dashboard, with specific roles for administering settings and users.
+• Unlimited users can be added to each branch dashboard, with specific roles for administering settings and users.

-You can initiate inspections, create widgets (like shareable links for photo capture during inspections), and more.
+• You can initiate inspections, create widgets (like shareable links for photo capture during inspections), and more.

 Whether you're new to PAVE or an experienced administrator, this handbook provides valuable insights to help you manage access and collaborate seamlessly using these dashboards.

-Click on the green "+ CREATE NEW GROUP" button.
+2. Click the green 'PROCESS EXPORT' button.

 Now that we've explored how to view all groups let's delve into the process of creating and managing them.